swapnilsaahu/commonroom/README.md

 - `join` joinRoomMessage
 - `sendMessage`: sendRoomMessage
 - `onMountMessages`: getLastNMessagesOnMount
-- `getUsers`: getActiveUsers,
+- `getUsers`: getActiveUsers
 - `reconnect`: reconnectRoom

 ### Server to Client
--`created`: Room created successfully
+- `created`: Room created successfully
--`joinde`: User joined the room
+- `joinde`: User joined the room
--`onmessage`: When room gets a message -`onMountMessages`: received messages on mount of the component -`reconnect`:reconnected to the server to persist refresh
+- `onmessage`: When room gets a message
+- `onMountMessages`: received messages on mount of the component
+- `reconnect`:reconnected to the server to persist refresh